Budget Information Center

 The decrease in students is also reflective of the success of the university’s Fly in 4 Graduation Partnership, which works to ensure that students graduate in four years with as little debt as possible.
 The innovative program is one of the first of its kind in the United States, and it has been immensely successful.
 However, by the very nature of the program, its success will ultimately mean that there are less students on campus.

 As Temple’s enrollment has decreased, the university has worked to trim its budget wherever possible.
 Since fiscal year 2021, Temple has reduced its budget by $170 million.
 The vast majority of these reductions were largely imposed on the administrative departments by eliminating vacant positions and non-bargaining salary reductions.
 At times, we have administered hiring freezes while also identifying opportunities to optimize organizational efficiencies.
-Significant layoffs have never been pursued.

 Why can’t we use reserve funds?